-Because the value of money depends on the time (a hundred dollars now is not the same as a hundred dollars a year later), a simple summation of rental payments does not give an idea of the profitability, present value of the rent, etc. The use of special formulas for accretion and discounting are required to take into account the interest earned on payments that have already been received.
-This assumes that the payee has the option to reinvest the amount he received.
+Due to the fact that the value of money depends on time (one hundred dollars now is not the same as one hundred dollars in a year), a simple summation of rental payments does not give an idea of the profitability, present value of the rent, etc. The use of special formulas for accretion and discounting are required to take into account the interest earned on payments that have already been received.
+This assumes that the payee has the ability to reinvest the amounts he receives.

 Consider the mathematical apparatus of rental payments.

 For simplicity, suppose that payments of size R are made at the end of each year, the rent term is n years, and the recipient of the money (the lessor or lender) put them to the bank at the annual compound interest rate j.
 The interest is paid to the deposit annually.

 Thus, the first payment R obtained at the end of the first year by the end of the rent term will rise to

 and so on.

-The last payment will be equal to R. If you review these values in the reverse order, you can see that this is a Geometric progression, where the first member equals to R, and the denominator is 1+j.
+The last payment will be equal to R. If you review these values in the reverse order, you can see that this is a Geometric progression, where the first member equals R, and the denominator is 1+j.

 Thus, if the amount of loan servicing for the debtor or the lessee is equal to R multiplied by the number of payments, then for the lender or the lessor, the received or accreted sum will be equal (by geometric progression)